xuankimtran/docs-1/pages/katalon-studio/how-to-guides/specify-android-home-path.md

 ## Specify the path to the Android SDK root folder

-By default, the Android SDK root folder locates at **~/.katalon/tools/android_sdk**.
+By default, the Android SDK root folder is located at **~/.katalon/tools/android_sdk**.
 You can rename or move your Android SDK root folder to another location and use the **ANDROID_HOME** environment variable to point the path to that new location.
 See also: [[Mobile] Android Setup](https://docs.katalon.com/katalon-studio/tutorials/mobile-android-setup.html#set-up-android-tests-on-windows-and-macos).

 ### Command-line Option